lucazammataro/cymol/README.md

 </p>

-Cymol is a dynamic educational and research project aimed at exploring classical molecular dynamics through modern programming paradigms.
-This initiative is inspired by the seminal work "The Art of Molecular Dynamics" by Dennis C. Rapaport, with several examples initially implemented in C.
+Cymol is an educational and research-oriented project designed to explore classical molecular dynamics using modern programming paradigms.
+Inspired by Dennis C. Rapaport's seminal textbook, "The Art of Molecular Dynamics," this project implements some examples from the book.
+Named "Cymol" to reflect its use of Cython, this project aims to demonstrate how Cython can produce efficient, stable, and surprisingly fast code.
+Join us as we step-by-step uncover the impressive capabilities of Cython in molecular dynamics simulations.

 ## Project Goals